deepjavalibrary/djl/examples/README.md

-# DeepJavaLibrary - examples
+# DJL - examples

-This module contains examples to demonstrate how developers can use the DeepJavaLibrary API.
+This module contains examples to demonstrate how developers can use the Deep Java Library (DJL).

 The following is a list of examples: